Goodmanham: Middle Ages

+Other notable features

 A tumulus, located to the south-west of the village, is also supposed to contain ruins.

-One of the many sacred wells in Britain dedicated to St Helena is located nearby.
+The village is home to two holy wells: a well dedicated to St Helena, and a spring that is known as the "Lady Well", which was once used for baptisms.

 In 1823 Baines' History, Directory and Gazetteer of the County of York gave an alternative Goodmanham name of "Godmundin Graham".
 The village was a parish in the Wapentake of Harthill, and partly in the Liberty of St Peter.
 Population at the time was 220, with occupations including fifteen farmers, a boot & shoe maker, a corn miller, a shoemaker, a wheelwright, a blacksmith who was also the parish clerk, and the licensed victualler of The Star public house.
 A carrier operated between the village and Market Weighton and Beverley once a week.